Madonna @ The MTV Video Music Awards: 40 Years On

 4. Sonia: ‘You’ll Never Stop Me From Loving You’

 Bear with me here.
 Under the house-by-numbers groove lurks a cool take on Philly soul, the verses reminiscent of both ‘Stop Look Listen’ and ‘Betcha By Golly Wow’.
 18-year-old Scouser Sonia Evans was a complete unknown when she recorded this.
 Maybe people assumed it was Kylie.
-Interestingly it was SAW’s final #1 single in the UK, though they’d already had SEVEN during 1989!
+Interestingly it was SAW’s final #1 single in the UK.

 3. Rick Astley: ‘Whenever You Need Somebody’